maxfortun/docker-vpn/README.md

 ## Chaining

-Place OpenVPN client config file named `client-out.conf`  into `sharedfs`.
+Place OpenVPN client config file named `client-out.conf`  into `sharedfs/`.
-`sharedfs` is mounted internally as `/mnt/sharedfs`.
-Make sure that paths in the config are absolute and have `/mnt/sharedfs` prefix.
+`sharedfs/` is mounted internally as `/mnt/sharedfs/`.
+Make sure that paths in the client config are absolute and have `/mnt/sharedfs` prefix.

 All traffic will be routed out through this chained VPN.